raphamorim/oj/README.md

 # oj

+0. If you like the idea and project please consider sponsor, working on it in my free timr.
+1. This is a research project, use on your own risk.
+2. It was created out of frustration with agents running vite build when I was working on rioterm-js repository.
+Each build process was carrying 2gb.
+3. If anyone want to move the project upstream, please contact me via email.
+Currently working mostly to fix my own problems.

 A Rust-native build tool for React apps: an opinionated, zero-config, low-memory toolchain.
 Fused oxc compile pipeline (one parse: TS strip, JSX, Fast Refresh instrumentation), real React Fast Refresh, CJS to ESM interop,